aaronsaray/aaronsaray.com/README.md

 # aaronsaray.com
 Source for AaronSaray.com

+## Writing Process

+I forget too many things, so I take notes for myself.
+Don't lie - you wish you would do the same...

+### Create a New Entry

+`Blog Write.alfredworkflow` provides the `bw` command which accepts a parameter of a filename for the new draft.
+It puts the file in the `_drafts` folder as a markdown file (specifying `.md` when creating the new file is not required).
+The file is git added.
+(I version my drafts just in case of a filesystem failure and a back-up failure.)

+### Save Progress

+When done writing, run `bs` which will blog save - which is basically committing and adding all changed files and pushing them to master.
+This is not the same as publishing.  `Blog Save.alfredworkflow` provides this functionality.

+### Publish Draft

+All this does is move a file from the drafts folder to the post's folder, but it prepends a date onto the filename.
+This sets the published date for the UI and for ordering.
+The command is `bp` which will give a list of items from the drafts folder.
+This functionality is provided by the `Blog Publish Draft.alfredworkflow` file.

 ## Writing Standards

 I'm either way too anal - or this is just because I forget things.
 You get to decide!